slogan621/tscharts/consent/README.md

   * **Code:** 400 BAD REQUEST<br />
   * **Code:** 404 NOT FOUND<br />
   * **Code:** 500 SERVER ERROR

+`Get a consent information with the registration id doesn't exist returns a BadRequest Error`

+`Get a consent information with the registration id that exists but no consent record corresponds to it returns a NotFound Error`

 * **Example:**
 ```